Jarmo Hirvasoja

 Jarmo Hirvasoja (born 4 September 1954) is a former international speedway rider from Finland.

 Speedway career

 Hirvasoja became a world champion after winning the gold medal at the Individual Ice Speedway World Championship in the 1990 Individual Ice Speedway World Championship.

-In addition he won a silver medal in 1985 and two medals at the Team Ice Racing World Championship.
+Previously, he had won a silver medal in 1985 and two bronze medals at the Team Ice Racing World Championship.